 We study water resources to contribute knowledge that improves our understanding of how water connects ecosystems and people around the planet.
 We are very passionate about our research.
-It involves multidisciplinary components of water resources research, i.e., hydrology, hydraulics, ecology, chemistry and computational modeling.
+It involves multidisciplinary components of water resources research, i.e., hydrology, hydraulics, aquatic ecology, chemistry, and mathematical and computational modeling.
 Despite our major expertise is in engineering and science, we proudly collaborate with water resources managers and policy makers.

 We collaborate with folks around the globe interested in water resources.
 We understand that the present is full of fascinating challenges for the water resources community and believe that multidisciplinarity is, by far, humans' most valuable resource.